|Contents of this page

 This page describes the construction of an ICR helicon ion source.

-After the construction of the basic Fusor, which finally ended up as a cylindrical Fusor instead of the originally intended spherical Fusor, due to the unexpected availability of a suitable T-shaped cylindrical vacuum chamber, we realised that this cylindrical vacuum chamber was also a good and suitable starting point for integrating an ion source.
-The purpose of the ion source is to increase the ion density in the Fusor for obtaining a higher fusion rate observed by a higher neutron output.
+In the process of the construction of the basic Fusor we finally ended up with a cylindrical Fusor instead of the originally intended spherical Fusor.
+This was caused by the unexpected availability of a suitable T-shaped cylindrical vacuum chamber.
+Then we realised that this cylindrical vacuum chamber was also a good and suitable starting point for integrating an ion source.
+The purpose of the ion source is to investigate if we can use this set-up to increase the ion density in the Fusor for obtaining a higher fusion rate, which will be observed by a higher neutron output.

 We discussed the characteristics of ECR/microwave sources and ICR helicon sources on our Theory webpage and concluded that a helicon source was a preferred choice.